HPT Heat Series Part 1

 20. Thermal energy on the order of 1030J dumped into the [then estimated at] 3/4-mile thick layer of water beneath the granitic crust, being ionized, would turn into a hot plasma and be so energetic it would blow off the Earth's crust.

 * RSR to AIG, ICR, CMI, & CRS: ARD melts CPT.
 Dr. Walt Brown's creationist critics support a competing flood model called Catastrophic Plate Tectonics which has its own heat problem with CPT advocates admitting that accelerated radioactive decay would melt the crust.
 They appeal to miracles first, for the primary mechanisms of CPT, and secondly, to remove the heat.
 HPT, in contrast, observes physical processes that both trigger the flood and mitigate heat.
 Dr. Brown, incidentally, received his Ph.D. from the Massachusetts Institute of Technology's Heat Transfer division in their engineering department while working in MIT's heat transfer lab.
 This program is the eleventh installment in our ongoing Answers metaseries.
-(Coming late 2020: Lord-willing, Bryan Nickel's video, Hydroplate Theory: Answering the Heat Problem.)
+(Coming in 2021: Lord-willing, Bryan Nickel's video, Hydroplate Theory: Answering the Heat Problem.)

 * Twelve Factors Help to Answer Flood Heat Objections: This list provides a roadmap for the listener to know where we will be headed over the next few episodes as we evaluate the heat consequences of the hydroplate theory.
 (Italics indicates material added after the series ended.)